Fish and Wildlife Service, Interior.

 Because the majority of the specimens of this species reported in international trade (99 percent) are captive-bred or captive-born, and the one wild specimen reported in trade was a scientific specimen traded for scientific purposes, we believe that international trade controlled via valid CITES permits is not a threat to the species.

 Most yellow-billed parrot nestlings are poached for the local market and are not highly desirable in the international pet trade (Koenig 2001, p.
 206).
 They are popular on Jamaica as pets because of their colorful plumage and ability to mimic human sounds; the yellow-billed parrot appears to be in higher demand than black-billed parrot because of their brighter coloration (Snyder et al. 2000, p.
 107; Windsor Research Center no date, unpaginated).
 Most poaching operations are small-scale, although larger-scale operations exist (Sylvester 2011, unpaginated).
-Poachers may use sticks baited with fruit and covered in glue to trap birds (Sylvester 2011, unpaginated).
+Poachers may use sticks baited with fruit and covered in Start Printed Page 62747glue to trap birds (Sylvester 2011, unpaginated).
 Additionally, poachers will cut down nesting trees to obtain nestlings (BLI 2011a, unpaginated; NEPA 2010b, unpaginated; Koenig 2008, p.
 145).
 In March 2010, Jamaica's National Environment and Planning Agency (NEPA) published a news release reminding residents that it is illegal to buy and/or sell Jamaican parrots locally or trade in them internationally (NEPA 2010b, unpaginated).
 In Cockpit Country, threats to the yellow-billed parrot from collection are ranked as medium (John and Newman 2006, p.
 15).

 Poaching for use as a cage-bird places a strong pressure on the population of yellow-billed parrots and is the primary cause of nest failures and reduces the number of parrots in the wild (BLI 2011a, unpaginated; Snyder et al. 2000, p.
 106).
 The cutting of trees to obtain parrots destroys nest cavities and reduces the number of available nesting sites for future generations.
 This has a significant negative impact on the yellow-billed parrot as it does not excavate its own holes for nesting, but relies on existing holes that often form in old-growth trees (BLI 2011a, unpaginated; Sylvester 2011, unpaginated; NEPA 2010b, unpaginated; Wiley 1991, p.
 191).
 Mining access roads create accessibility to forests, and illegal timber extraction in bauxite mining areas facilitates the poaching of both nestlings and adults and exacerbates the effects of poaching on nest failures (BLI 2011a, unpaginated; Koenig 2008, p.136).
 Although we don't have detailed information on the numbers of yellow-billed parrots taken for the pet trade, when combined with habitat loss from deforestation, the impact to the survival of this species is severe (Sylvester 2011, unpaginated).